SvenDuve/conversations/context/ek_context_en.md

 ## General Information

-We do not have any distribution partners outside of Germany, coordination is always carried out by our team in Hilpoltstein, Germany.
+We do not have any distribution partners outside of Germany, coordination is always carried out by our team in Daimlerstrasse 2a, 91161 Hilpoltstein, Germany.

+Our VAT number is DE812851616

 ### Delivery Terms

-* Delivery is **generally** made **ex works**, EXW, Hilpoltstein.
+* Delivery is **generally** made **ex works**, EXW, Daimlerstrasse 2a, 91161 Hilpoltstein, Germany.
 * Only for **appropriate quantities and after negotiation** we can deliver under the terms **free delivery** or **Delivered At Place**, DAP.

 ### Delivery Countries